Algorithm

 The numerical solution procedure for the proposed two-phase flow model is outlined as follow:

-• Update the drag parameter $K$ in the drag term;
+- Update the drag parameter in the drag term;

-• Solve for the fluid turbulence closure, update $k$ , $\varepsilon$ or $\omega$ (depends on the turbulence closure $k-\varepsilon$ or $k-\omega$ ), and then calculate the eddy viscosity and effective fluid total viscosity;
+- Solve for the fluid turbulence closure, update , or (depends on the turbulence closure or ), and then calculate the eddy viscosity and effective fluid total viscosity;

 d.
 Construct and solve the pressure Eq.
 Eq21 ;